PictElm/Hanoying-Robot/README.md

 # The Hanoying Robot

+> First: create a catkin workspace and put this repo in the `src/` directory.

 This ROS project presents 2 packages (`hanoying_back`, `hanoying_front`).

 The setup as-is was intended for the game "Towers of Hanoi", but should be adaptable (see [there](#Changing%20the%20game))